HomeofNever/Advanced-Design-Using-Java/ConwayGameOfLifeWithGUI/manuals/manual.md

 - Load file using File menu on the top
 - Manually click the map

-Each of the block is clickable and you may toggle the cell status (live or dead).
+Each of the block is clickable, and you may toggle the cell status (live or dead).
 However, this action can only be done before the simutaion has started.
-You will see a warning if you tried to changed the stage when simulation is in progress.
+You will see a warning if you tried to change the stage when simulation is in progress.

 **Notice: You may find cell survival time > current tick index, that's because App counts initial LIVE cell with 1 tick survival time**